vedant-916/vedant-916/README.md

 ### Hi there 👋
-  This profile demonsrates a few projects i have worked on, check out my repositories
+  This profile demonstrates a few projects i have worked on, check out my repositories

 <!--
 **vedant-916/vedant-916** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.